Rookiestyle/KeePassOTP/README.md

 - Configurable hotkey to invoke Auto-Type OTP
 - Column to display OTP or to indicate possible 2FA usage
 - Compatibility with Google Authenticator, andOTP, ...
-- Support TOTP and HOTP
+- Support TOTP and HOTP as well as Steam OTP
 - Secure storage of OTP secrets
 - Auto-Type / Copy OTP using the KeePass tray icon